Topological states and flat bands in exactly solvable decorated Cayley trees: Basis states in clique decoration

 Counting of the constructed symmetry-adapted basis states reveals that we have found a complete basis for the clique-Cayley tree.
 Specifically, the origin of the non-symmetric states rooted at $\alpha \neq \ket {0}$ can be chosen from $(K+1) \times K^{l_\textrm{C} - 1}$ nodes of the $l_\textrm{C}$ Cayley-layer.
 Each of these nodes will produce $M-l = M_\textrm{C} + M_\textrm{L} - 2\times l_\textrm{C}$ non-symmetric states, where we used that the layer-number $l$ will always be a Cayley-layer, which are the even numbered layers.
 Furthermore we have $K-1$ nontrivial roots of unity $\omega$.
 This gives us the following expression for the number of non-symmetric states with seed at $\alpha \neq \ket{0}$,

 For the non-symmetric states with seed at $\alpha = \ket{0}$, we have $M$ states for each of the $K$ nontrivial $(K+1)$-th roots of unity.
 In total, this gives

 We therefore find that

 This is exactly the same as for the Lieb-Cayley tree, minus the central node.
-One can therefore use the exact same derivation shown in Sec.~S-I of the Supplemental Material, in the context of the Lieb-Cayley tree discussion, to show that we have found a complete set of states.
+One can therefore use the exact same derivation shown in Appendix~\ref{Sec:App_LiebCayley}, in the context of the Lieb-Cayley tree discussion, to show that we have found a complete set of states.